shasank-bonthala/NetworkStatsPredicition/README.md

 |KNN Regression|1.08 * 10^-7|0.903|

-Above represents the results of our 4 models on predicting packet loss ratios.
-Hyper parameters were tuned for all four models to ensure best performance and the mean squared errors were compared between them.
-As seen in the table, the KNN Regression model performed in terms of lowest mean squared error by a significant margin of error.
-Performing almost nine times better than the next best model, it is clear that KNN Regression is the best model to use when predicting packet loss.
+The table above shows the performance metrics of the four models we used to predict packet loss.
+Hyperparameters were tuned for all four models to ensure best performance.
+The mean squared errors and coefficients of determination were compared to determine model performance.
+As seen in the table, the KNN Regression model performed best in terms of lowest mean squared error by a significant margin of error.
 Furthermore, the coefficient of determination for the KNN regression model was 0.903.
 This means that about 90% of the variance in the dependent variable is explained by the independent variable.
 This value was also more than two times better than the second highest model score.
+When taking both of these metrics into consideration, it is clear that the KNN Regression model is the best choice out of these four.

-For Latency Predictions
+Latency Predictions

 |Model|Mean Squared Error|Coefficient of Determination|
 | :----: | :----: | :----: |